civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: In Advanced Options Menu some more useful descriptions for CloseOnEyepoint and ShowExpensive functions, a native speaker may have a look on the English version for language corrections.
-Added: All the changed textfiles from patch 1.1/1.11.
+Added: All the changed text files from patch 1.1/1.11.
 Added: Missing diplomacy photos in the diplomanager.
 Replaced: Buttons for the number of Civs in the single player new game screen by a spinner.
   This allows you to start a SP game with more then 7 opponents.
 The maximum is 31 civilizations in one game.
-Unfortunatly only games up to 28 or 29 players can be reloaded.
+Unfortunately only games up to 28 or 29 players can be reloaded.
 Added: A maximum civs spinner on the same screen that allows you to set to how many civs can be at the same time in one game, while the limit is not reached revolting cities are converted into new civs, otherwise in Barbarian cities.
-Added: On the same screen another spinner that will allow you to select your civ color, unfortunatly does not work, yet.
+Added: On the same screen another spinner that will allow you to select your civ color, unfortunately does not work, yet.
-Replaced: Disclaimer strings are added for the old disclaimer image from the last versions, to allow easy localizability.
+Replaced: Disclaimer strings are added for the old disclaimer image from the last versions, to allow easy localization.
-Fixed: A bug in the scenario.slc from the Magnificant Samurai Scenario, so that now a fort in Shichinen is built a site when it should be build.
+Fixed: A bug in the scenario.slc from the Magnificent Samurai Scenario, so that now a fort in Shichinen is built a site when it should be build.
 Added: Up to 33 players are now supported with their own color.
-I hope you enjoy the new collor set. :D;)
+I hope you enjoy the new color set. :D;)
 Fixed: Some cut & paste errors repaired in Exclusions.cpp, no idea what it does now you have to ask Fromafar.
 Fixed: Alexander scenario.slc, replaced the code in the "doesn't work, grrrr..." function